 Where further deterioration is expected

-Where a gradual deterioration is expected, an S25 payment may be made, but it must be based on the current actual degree of impairment and not on the expected degree of impairment after the deterioration has occurred.
-Under no circumstances is a decision to be made on the basis of an anticipated worsening of an impairment.
+Where a condition is permanent and stable at the current level of impairment however a gradual deterioration is expected, for example degenerative conditions, a final assessment under Section 24 should be made.
+The assessment must be based on the current actual degree of impairment and not on the expected degree of impairment after the deterioration has occurred.
+Under no circumstances is a decision to be made on the basis of an anticipated worsening of an impairment

 Where reasonable medical treatment may affect the degree of impairment